 Following the publication of annual statistics on the educational attainment of children in care in December 2012, we announced measures to help looked-after children get better grades at school.

 We are also supporting looked-after children at school through the pupil premium.
+The pupil premium for looked-after children is managed by the VSH.

 Who we’ve consulted